-Social language skills (also known as social communication or pragmatics) are crucial language skills that children need in order to navigate this world.
+Social language skills for speech therapy (also known as social communication or pragmatics) are crucial language skills that children need in order to navigate this world.

 I feel these skills are getting a bit weaker with each generation due to increased technology use; however, we are here to help!

 On this page, I will give a brief overview of different areas of social language skills and then some FREE and paid treatment materials that both therapists and parents can use.

 Social Language Skills For Speech Therapy Overview

 How/Why To Use Language

 A child must know how to use language for a variety of purposes.
 These purposes include: greet, request, comment, share ideas, ask questions, etc...

 This area needs to be directly taught to some children.
 For example, some children may be excellent at using language to greet friends/family and to ask questions; however, they may need intervention to teach them how to comment or share ideas.